finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

     String idTypeScope = "idTypeScope_example"; // String | Scope of the person identifier type.
     String idTypeCode = "idTypeCode_example"; // String | Code of the person identifier type.
     String code = "code_example"; // String | Code of the person under specified identifier type's scope and code.
 This together with stated identifier type uniquely              identifies the person.
-    SetPersonIdentifiersRequest setPersonIdentifiersRequest = {"identifiers":{"person/PayrollSystem1/Id":{"key":"Person/PayrollSystem1/Id","value":{"labelValue":"HSI3453333"}}}}; // SetPersonIdentifiersRequest | Request containing identifiers to set for the person.
+    SetPersonIdentifiersRequest setPersonIdentifiersRequest = new SetPersonIdentifiersRequest(); // SetPersonIdentifiersRequest | Request containing identifiers to set for the person.
 Identifiers not specified in request will not be changed. try {
       Person result = apiInstance.setPersonIdentifiers(idTypeScope, idTypeCode, code, setPersonIdentifiersRequest);
       System.out.println(result);